Insider Lab

 In this article, Insider Lab provides valuable insights into detecting such stealthy attackers throughout the various stages of an attack.
 We focus on the utilization of User and Entity Behavior Analytics (UEBA), a behavioural-based security solution designed specifically to identify threats posed by these lurking attackers within the network.

-Stage 1: Entry and Credential Access
+Stage 1: Entry and credential access

 During the initial phase of the attack, the intruder managed to gain entry into the enterprise’s intranet by initially infiltrating the router’s management interface (step 1).